 All About Kombucha is made with premium organic teas - a natural plant.
 Our kombucha contains all of the adaptogenic goodness of the teas we use.
 With a full teabag worth in each bottle, the drink is packed with goodness.
 Adaptogens, which contain antioxidants, balance the body, reduce free radicals, and in turn, reduce stress.
 They also boost energy and immunity.

 have you ever drank a Kombucha and feel that little rumble in your stomach?
 This is a good thing; it means the kombucha you are drinking is real, which means the drink has all of the beneficial acids and bacteria that the original kombucha recipe would have been in ancient China or Russia.
 Kombucha also increases one's gut acidity, which in turn, allows for nutrient absorption and better digestive passing.

 Kombucha contains vitamins B1 (thiamine), B6, and B12, all of which are known to help the body fight depression, stabilize mood, and improve concentration.
 It also naturally contains Vitamin C, in a very bioavailable format.

-A type of acid called acetic acid, also found in vinegar, is produced when kombucha is fermented.
+A type of acid called acetic acid, also found in vinegar, is simultaneously produced when kombucha is fermented.

 A 2008 study found that kombucha helped prevent the growth of cancer cells.
-Further research in 2013 found that kombucha decreased the survival of cancer cells.
+Further research in 2013 revealed that kombucha decreased the survival of cancer cells.
 Both studies suggest kombucha could play a role in treating or preventing cancer.